dksmiffs/tuulbachs/tuulbash/kickpy/README.md

 # kickpy

-A bash script intended to find Python and kick a Python script.
-It should be used as a top level script, kicking a new process.
+A bash script intended to kick a Python script from an environment that doesn't have an estabished Python environment yet.
+For example:

+  ./kickpy.sh example.py